Bulk enrollmentRole-based team rolloutRenewal and reporting support

 Healthcare teams absorb training faster when the examples look like their real day-to-day work

 A home health agency handling field documentation, a billing company working claim queues, and a multi-location clinic group coordinating front-desk staff all face different HIPAA failure modes.
-That is why this section routes organization buyers into more specific pages instead of forcing one generic message across every team.
+That is why these pages route organization buyers into more specific pages instead of forcing one generic message across every team.

 • Use industry pages when the operational setting drives the buying decision.